delboy711/BST900-ESP32/README.md

 |       | Temp       | GPIO 36 |        | Connect up as +3.3V--10k resistor--GPIO 36--NTC Thermistor--GND |

 Thermistor is [10K nominal at 25deg C Beta Coefficient=3950](https://lcsc.com/product-detail/NTC-Thermistors_Nanjing-Shiheng-Elec-MF52A103J3950-A1_C123378.html) or similar.
+**Note:** Pin7 CV/VV is not 3.3V safe.
+At times 5V may appear on this pin.
+It must therefore be dropped down before the GPIO27 pin.
+A convenient method of dropdown is Pin7--3.3K resistor--GPIO27--Blue LED--GND
+A blue LED will have ~2.5V forward voltage drop and will ensure a safe voltage appears on GPIO27.
+The LED will also serve as a visible indicator when the BST900 is in Constant Voltage mode.

 If using ESP32 ADC connect 100nF capacitors from GPIO Pins 37, 38, and 39 to GND.